dusanrsc/PythonDice/README.md

-# Python_Dice is my first program ever coded...
+# Python_Dice is my first program ever coded, back in 2019..
-# Coded in 2019.